 Apricot blossoms flowering in southern Vietnam

-Falling on the same day as the Chinese New Year, Vietnamese Tet is like Thanksgiving and Christmas rolled into one.
-It’s a time when businesses and schools close up shop and people return home to their families to celebrate.
-During this festive period, Vietnamese decorate their businesses and houses with colorful symbols steeped in centuries of tradition.
+Tet falls on the same day as the Chinese New Year.
+And for the Vietnamese, this is like Thanksgiving and Christmas rolled into one.
+To mark the event, businesses and schools close up shop and people return home to their families.
+Like most holidays, it’s a time of year full of symbolism rooted in age-old traditions.
 And it all starts with three lucky plants and flowers.

-Tet is the most important celebration in Vietnamese culture.
-Based on the lunar calendar, it marks the arrival of spring.
-This usually falls somewhere in January or February.
+Ask the Vietnamese and they will tell you that Tet (also known as Vietnamese Lunar New Year) is the most important holiday in their culture.
+Beginning on the first day of the first month of the lunar calendar, it marks the arrival of spring.
+This usually occurs somewhere in late January or early February.

 Spring in February you say?
-Well as we discovered after a month here in January that there is very little variation between the seasons.
-That’s because Vietnam has a tropical ‘monsoon’ climate.
-Being near the equator, its temperature changes very little year round.
-Instead, the seasons are defined more by amount of rainfall and, in particular, what’s blooming.
+Well, as we discovered after a month here in January, there is little variation between the seasons.
+Since Vietnam is located near the equator, its temperature barely fluctuates year-round.
+So typically, people mark the seasons not by temperature, but by amount of rainfall and what’s blooming.

 Vietnamese Tet flowers outside Diamond Plaza in Ho Chi Minh

-Vietnamese Tet 2019 takes place from February 5 to 7.
+This year, Tet takes place from February 5 to 7.
 And here in Ho Chi Minh City, preparations for the holiday have been underway for a while.
-Every day brings new Tet flowers – yellow apricot trees appear in business doorways, pink blossoms pop up in shop windows and kumquat trees heavy with ripe fruits arrive in living rooms and hotel lobbies.
+Every day brings new Tet flowers – yellow apricot trees appear in business doorways, peach blossoms adorn store windows and kumquat trees laden with fruit decorate many a living room and hotel lobby.

 Kumquat tree and poinsettias at a store entry

-It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a bouquet of these brilliant yellow flowers.
-Popularly known as yellow mai (spring) flower, the apricot blossom is the quintessential symbol of spring.
+It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a jar of these brilliant yellow flowers.
+Commonly known as yellow mai flower, the apricot blossom is considered the quintessential symbol of spring.

-Generally, the five-petal variety is the most common in the southern part of the country where each section stands for one of five blessings; longevity, wealth, peace, health and love of virtues.
-In addition, the deep yellow color of this Tet flower represents happiness, prosperity and good luck.
+But that’s only half the story.
+Each aspect of the apricot blossom also carries meaning.
+The individual petals, for instance, stand for one of five blessings: longevity, wealth, peace, health and love of virtues.
+And the color yellow represents happiness, prosperity and good luck.

 Apricot blossoms blooming on a fence in southern Vietnam

-Although you’ll see plenty of them in southern Vietnam, too, it’s the reddish-pink or pink petals of the peach blossom that take center stage in northern Vietnam.
-Here, they are considered harbingers of good fortune.
-The most intensely-colored ones are most favored.
+By contrast, in northern Vietnam it’s the peach blossom that takes center stage.
+In Hanoi, these rosy-pink Tet flowers are considered harbingers of good fortune.
+The most intensely-colored ones are the most favored.

 Workers spray paint gold branches to compliment peach blossoms in Ho Chi Minh